Kellogg School Global Hub

 Located on Northwestern University's Evanston Campus, the Kellogg School's Global Hub is a 415,000-square foot building featuring fluid space designed to build community and empower a new era of business leaders in the 21st century.

 With views of Lake Michigan and the Chicago skyline, the Global Hub features spaces designed to support various scales of collaboration and learning.
-The heart of the building is Collaboration Plaza, a 6,000 square-foot space featuring Spanish steps supporting various types of teamwork and gathering.
+The heart of the building is Gies Plaza, a 6,000 square-foot space featuring Spanish steps supporting various types of teamwork and gathering.
 Located directly above is the Global Hub's Faculty Summit, a 9,000-square foot atrium fostering and empowering discussion and connection between Kellogg's world-leading research and practitioner faculty.
 Located on the second floor is the White Auditorium, a 6,600-square foot space for seating up to 350 people.

 Featuring 15 high-tech classrooms, the Global Hub offers telepresence capabilities, as well as the flexibility to change in order to support different types of learning.
 The Galvin Design wing features space for innovators and designers to collaborate, and also houses the Levy Entrepreneurship Studio, a creative workspace where student entrepreneurs discover, test and launch new businesses.